Pesah : “An Only Kid,’ and ‘Who Knows One’

 2 eggs…whites only

-Grind blanched almonds to near a fine consistancy.
-Mix in a bowl with sugar.
+Grind blanched almonds to near a fine consistency.

 Marichinos out of Oven Seph Shabbat Jan 2018